 Many of the world-famous BJJ academies that are real champion factories subscribe to the everyday porrada way of thinking. to them, it certainly is a way of life, as opposed to only the latest BJJ trendy movement.
 Some of those academies include Alliance, Checkmate, Unity, etc. Big-name competitors include the likes of Fabricio Werdum, Cobrinha, Fabio Gurgel, and plenty of others.
 The trouble with it, though, is that using it without living it really offends those who swear by it.
 Like Renzo Gracie for example.

 Renzo had his take on the subject as well.
 He is the man that is behind the “Nutella BJJ” phrase, which is the complete opposite of everyday porrada.
 Vagner Rocha, who is one of the top competitors, and a real testament to porrada training was actually the first accused of Nutella BJJ.
 The accuser is no other than Renzo Gracie, one of the true everyday porrada OGs.

 While warming up for ADCC, Rocha asked Enrico Cocco to help him warm up by flow rolling.
 The flow roll made Renzo react in true Gracie fashion, asking what they were doing?
 After Rocha’s initial response that it’s a warmup, Renzo angrily walked away claiming he is not a fan of Nutella Jiu-Jitsu.
 Later on, he explained that Nutella is fake chocolate and he doesn’t like it.
-The analogy was that Rocha’s way fo training, even as a warm-up, was unacceptable.
-According to Renzo the roots of Jiu-Jitsu are in porrada, or the real chocolate, in his Nutella analogy.
+The analogy was that Rocha’s way of training, even as a warm-up, was unacceptable.
+According to Renzo, the roots of Jiu-Jitsu are in porrada, or the real chocolate, in his Nutella analogy.

 Later on, Renzo’s Nutella BJJ term ended up as the complete opposite of everyday porrada. today, the BJJ community likes to throw “everyday porrada” around, but very few truly live the lifestyle.
 This causes all those that have grown up and live in the porrada manner to label them as Nutella BJJ practitioners.
 What a fun time to be a part of the Gentle Art, isn’t it? talk about first-world problems…